AnupamKP/dev-platform/README.md

-# dev-platform
+# dev-platform-backend
-A platform where anyone can create their developer profile.
+This is the backend for the dev-platform where anyone can create their developer profile.